DSharpPlus/DSharpPlus/README.md

 });
 ```
 (Thanks to @sssvt-drabek-stepan for adding this)
+### Sharding
+`UseSlashCommands` -> `UseSlashCommmandsAsync` which returns a dictionary.

+You'll have to foreach over it to register events.

 # Issues and contributing
 If you find any issues or bugs, you should join the discord server and discuss it.
 If it's an actual bug, you can create an [issue](https://github.com/IDoEverything/DSharpPlus.SlashCommands/issues).
 If you would like to contribute or make changes, feel free to open a [pull request](https://github.com/IDoEverything/DSharpPlus.SlashCommands/pulls).